basedhound/iPhone-15_ui_react/README.md

 👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

-and many more, including code architecture and reusability.

 ## <br /> <a name="quick-start">🚀 Quick Start</a>

 Follow these steps to set up the project locally on your machine.